 In a meta sense, the sheer staying power of this masterpiece is pretty awesome, especially when you consider that CBS thought the special would flop hard.
 The choppy, sloppy animation has actually become beloved and warmly imitated over the years.

 Schulz had to fight hard to use child actors instead of adults, which was pretty gutsy considering only three of the kids -– the voices for Charlie Brown, Linus, and Lucy -– had any acting experience (The girl who voiced Sally couldn't even read yet!)
 The CBS execs tried to force Schulz to add a laugh track, but he point-blank refused.
 He had to lobby hard for the inclusion of Vince Guaraldi's jazz soundtrack over a more traditional one, and the decision to include jazz would be a fateful one (Seriously, can you imagine Peanuts today without jazz?).
 And on top of everything else, the execs were ready to cut the special altogether if Schulz didn't nix Linus's now-iconic recitation of Jesus's birth from the KJV translation of Luke.
 Schulz called their bluff and stood firm.

-In the end, the special paid off in a big way: Half of all the US TV audience tuned into the first broadcast, the special won a freaking PEABODY award, and it's run for, at this point, 48 straight Christmases.
+In the end, the special paid off in a big way: Half of all the US TV audience tuned into the first broadcast, the special won a freaking PEABODY award, and it's run for 50 straight Christmases and counting.
 Not bad at all.

 Also meta, Charles Schulz's brief acceptance speech when it won an Emmy.